 If you're considering filing for bankruptcy, you won't want to make innocent or accidental errors that could hurt your bankruptcy case.
 Avoiding these common mistakes can preempt creditor and trustee challenges and help ensure that your bankruptcy case moves through the process smoothly.

 Many consumers think that transferring their assets to their mothers' bank accounts, or putting them in their wive's names, will protect them.
-But transferring assets out of your name won't protect them from the reach of the bankruptcy court.
-And worse, such transfers could lead a bankruptcy court to find that you have committed fraud.
-This is true even if you transferred the property innocently, without any intention to conceal assets.
+But moving assets out of your name won't protect them from the reach of the bankruptcy court.
+And worse, such transfers could lead a bankruptcy court to find that you have committed fraud—even if you transferred the property innocently, without any intention to conceal assets.

 A few examples of transfers that might get you in trouble include:

 Many consumers move property or funds out of their name, for fear of losing them in bankruptcy.
 However, having assets does not mean that you cannot file a bankruptcy nor that you will necessarily lose them.
 An attorney will be able to tell you the best way to deal with assets that you fear may be exposed when you file for bankruptcy.

 Many consumers want to "do the right thing" and pay certain creditors in full before filing for bankruptcy.
 For example, they might want to make sure mom's loan gets paid, or that the friendly people at Discover get paid in full.
 These transactions are prohibited.

 You certainly can pay your bills as you would in the ordinary course.
 If you incur $100 on American Express this month, you can pay it off next month.
 However, you cannot make an out of the ordinary payment to your favorite creditor while not paying others.
 These payments are called preferential transfers and may trigger a "clawback" lawsuit wherein the bankruptcy court trustee responsible for administering the case sues the entity or person to get the money back.
 Learn more about bankruptcy clawbacks of preferential and fraudulent transfers.